ratansingh98/100_Days_of_ML_Code/README.md

 ## Day 38 : Aug 13 , 2018

 **Today's Progress** : Studied about techniques for improving model for better prediction.

+## Day 39 : Aug 14 , 2018

+**Today's Progress** : Completed all the necessary installation for SpaCy and had glimpse of it .